2022 Guide to Student Housing in Seoul

 Some studios will have a monthly (fixed) utility cost, while others will make you manage all of your utilities separately.
 Studio apartments are located everywhere, and it is always possible to find one in the location you desire.

 The catch?
 Any kind of apartment will usually involve a deposit (also called key money).
-A deposit is a fee that you must pay when moving into the house, but that you will receive back when you move out.
-For example, you will have to pay 3,000,000KRW when you sign the contract.
-Once you move out though, the landlord will give you the money back.
+A deposit is a fee that you must pay when moving into the house but that you will receive back when you move out.
+For example, you will have to pay 3,000,000 KRW when you sign the contract.
+Once you move out, though, the landlord will give you the money back.
 This money is usually intended for the landlord to invest while you are living in their building.

 The deposit can range wildly, but usually, a higher deposit will mean less monthly rent.
 This means that you can choose between a higher initial deposit or higher monthly rent.

 Further, there are usually contracts involved.
 This means that you are bound to pay for rent for 12, 18, 24, or more months.
 The biggest downside of studio apartments and officetels is that they need a contract to be signed.
-While this is usual with housing in all countries, it can be a big obstacle if you don’t speak Korean.
+While this is usual with housing in all countries, it can be a significant obstacle if you don’t speak Korean.

 Korean Words: One room (studio apartment) – 원룸.
 Villa – 빌라.
 Officetel – 오피스텔.